2012–13 Bolton Wanderers F.C. season: April

 Bolton's first match of April was against Huddersfield Town at the Reebok Stadium.
 Bolton looked to extend their home winning streak to six games and they succeeded in this endeavor courtesy of a Chris Eagles goal in the second half.
 In their next game Bolton looked to make it seven consecutive wins at home for the first time since under Bruce Rioch in 1995.
-Two goals in the first ten minutes from David N'Gog and Marcos Alonso and no reply from Wolves ensured they obtained the win and a fifth successive clean sheet at home.
+Two goals in the first ten minutes from David Ngog and Marcos Alonso and no reply from Wolves ensured they obtained the win and a fifth successive clean sheet at home.
 Bolton collected only their fourth away win of the season at Ashton Gate against bottom club Bristol City.
 A Liam Fontaine own goal gave Bolton the lead before Steven Davies equalised for City.
 Craig Davies scored from the penalty spot, his third of the season, to give Bolton the three points.
 The win moved Bolton into the play-off spots for the first time this season.

 They were not able to follow this up with another away win, however, as they lost to fellow play-off chasers Leicester City.
-Bolton had initially taken the lead in the third minute through a penalty which David N'Gog converted for his eighth goal of the campaign.
+Bolton had initially taken the lead in the third minute through a penalty which David Ngog converted for his eighth goal of the campaign.
 Leicester hit back with two goals in three minutes towards the end of the first half; the goals coming from a Chris Wood penalty and Lloyd Dyer.
 Bolton equalised through Darren Pratley, but it wasn't enough as Jeff Schlupp volleyed home to send Bolton back to the Reebok Stadium with no points.
 Following this result, Bolton dropped to seventh place with Leicester City taking the vacated final play-off spot.
 Looking to extend their unbeaten home run in their penultimate home match of the season against Middlesbrough, Bolton forced their way back into the play-offs at the expense of Leicester.
 After a goalless first half, Bolton took the lead when Chris Eagles' cross looped over goalkeeper Jason Steele.
 Middlesbrough equalised with a header from Kieron Dyer but three minutes later, Darren Deadman awarded a penalty to Bolton after Jonathan Woodgate brought down Lee Chung-yong.
 Marvin Sordell scored the penalty to give Bolton the win.
 Woodgate was later given a second caution and was sent off for pulling back Marvin Sordell.

 Bolton's final match of the month and penultimate match of the season came against champions Cardiff City.
 Chris Eagles side-footed in the opener in the 18th minute, sending Bolton into half-time 1–0 up.
 However, winger Craig Noone, who also scored in the reverse fixture, levelled the scores with a free-kick in the 68th minute.
 Dougie Freedman was named as manager of the month for April.